chalmerlowe/intro_to_sprinting/class_materials/lesson_04_github_overview.md

 # Using GitHub

 GitHub is a web-based version control repository.
 It also serves as an Internet hosting service.
-Github provides the functionality of Git (like distributed version control and source code management).
+Github provides the functionality of `Git` (like distributed version control and source code management).
 It also offers bug tracking, task management, wikis, gists, feature requests and more.
 Github is the world's largest repository for source code.
-Github is used in tandem with Git to make changes, share changes, deal with conflicts and enable project participants to synchronize their work.
+Github is used in tandem with `Git` to make changes, share changes, deal with conflicts and enable project participants to synchronize their work.

 # Objectives
 Through participating in this session, attendees will be able to:

 * Understand why GitHub is used in an open source project
-* Use some basic features of GitHub to contribute to a project, including:
-  * Creating your own copy of the project
+* Use some basic features of GitHub to contribute to a project, including creating a copy of the project

-  * Issuing requests to the owners of the project to incorporate changes you suggest
+A later session will show additional steps in the process such as issuing a pull request, etc.

 # Lecture/Demos